letsencrypt/acme-spec/draft-barnes-acme.md

 1. Verify the validation JWS using the account key for which this challenge was issued
 2. Decode the payload of the JWS as UTF-8 encoded JSON
-3. Verify that the there are exactly two fields in the decoded object, and that:
+3. Verify that there are exactly two fields in the decoded object, and that:
   * The "type" field is set to "dns"
   * The "token" field matches the "token" value in the challenge
 4. Query for TXT records under the validation domain name